euwbah/musescore-xen-tuner/README.md

 - Debug logs
   - Stop running Xen Tuner (close plugin window/quit button).
   - Open the **Plugin Creator** (Plugins > Plugin Creator).
-  - Open the `xen tuner.qml`
+  - Open the `xen tuner.qml` file
-  - Run the plugin from the Plugin Creator.
+  - Run `xen tuner.qml` from the Plugin Creator.
   - Repeat the action you did that caused the issue.
   - Usually if an error occurs, you should be able to see the error message at the bottom of the log.
-  - Copy and paste as much of the debug log as you can, **making sure that you include the error message** at the bottom.
+  - Copy and paste as much of the debug log as you can, **including the error message** at the bottom.
+  - If you stopped the plugin/modified source code in the Plugin Creator, you will need to restart MuseScore to get the plugin working again.

 ## HELP NEEDED!